 Keratometer - A diagnostic instrument for measuring the curvature of the anterior surface of the cornea, particularly for assessing the extent and axis of astigmatism.
 It was invented by the French ophthalmologist Samuel Hankins in 1880.
 Used to design and fit contact lenses and monitor certain corneal pathology.

 Refraction - The degree of nearsightedness, farsightedness or astigmatism is determined during this test.
 A series of lenses are used and adjusted before your eyes to determine the best correction.

-Ophthalmoscopy - Dr. Rogienski examines the inside of your eyes with an instrument that illuminates and magnifies the interior of the eye.
+Ophthalmoscopy - We examine the inside of your eyes with an instrument that illuminates and magnifies the interior of the eye.
 Conditions such as cataracts, diabetes or hypertension can be detected.